TotomInc/eslint-config-react/README.md

 ## About this configuration

+- `eslint:recommended`: recommended ESLint rules.
-- `airbnb` + `airbnb-typescript`: based on the Airbnb code-styleguide both TypeScript, with adaptations for React projects.
+- `eslint-airbnb` + `eslint-airbnb-typescript`: based on the Airbnb code-styleguide both TypeScript, with adaptations for React projects.
-- `jsx-a11y`: enforce a11y best-practices.
+- `eslint-jsx-a11y`: enforce a11y best-practices.
-- `promise`: enforce best-practices around JS promises.
+- `eslint-react-hooks`: rules to help you enforce [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) and avoid common issues.
-- `eslint-comments`: better control over `// eslint` comments and avoid disabling all ESLint rule abuse.
+- `eslint-comments`: better control over ESLint comments to avoid ESLint comments disable abuse.
+- `eslint-unicorn`: some more powerful and stricter rules for JavaScript.
+- `eslint-promise`: enforce best-practices around JS promises.
+- `eslint-jest`: enforce best-practices when writing unit-tests with `Jest`.
 - `prettier`: an opinionated code-styleguide which is pre-configured.
 It is possible to overwrite this for your personal preference.
-- `jest`: enforce best-practices when writing unit-tests with `Jest`.
-- `prettier-plugin-tailwindcss`: a Prettier plugin for Tailwind CSS v3.0+ that automatically sorts classes based on [their recommended class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted).
+- `prettier-plugin-tailwindcss`: a Prettier plugin for TailwindCSS v3.0+ that automatically sorts classes based on [their recommended class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted).
-- `eslint:recommended`: recommended ESLint rules.
+- Some extra stuff such as lintint JSON and YML files.

 ## Installation

-In order to work around [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458), we recommend you to use this package alongside `@rushstack/eslint-patch`, so that you don't have to install too many dependencies:
+In order to work around [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458), we recommend you to use `@rushstack/eslint-patch` so that you don't have to manage ESLint dependencies by yourself.

 ```bash
 npm add --dev @totominc/eslint-config-react @rushstack/eslint-patch prettier eslint
 ```

-Please also make sure that you have `prettier` and `eslint` installed.

 ## Usage